mattermost/mattermost-handbook/operations/research-and-development/organization/integrations_framework.md

-# Integration Frameworks
+# Integrations Frameworks

-The Integration Frameworks team is responsible for the integration of external applications into Mattermost.
+The Integrations Framework team is responsible for the integration of external applications into Mattermost.

 ## Areas of Ownership